suehirego/ecom-admin/frontend/README.md

-# Access

-Admin Email: sheboss123@gmail.com
-Admin Password: sheboss123

-OR You can register a new account
 # Description

-ShebossAdmin is a full stack MERN Admin Panel for controlling sales and inventory made on the client side of ShebossClient(an e-commerce app).
+Sheboss is an ecommerce full stack MERN application for marginalised women to sell their products.
+This project was inspired by "Sheboss Entreprenuership Program for Rural Women" run by Rego Foundation; a non profit Organisation empowering women in maginalised areas.

-The app is picking data from a rest API hosted on heroku.
+The app is picking data from a rest API  hosted on heroku (Nodejs, Express app)

 ## Technologies Used;
-   1. SASS
+   1. Styled Components
    2. JavaScript
    3. React
-   4. Context API
+   4. React Redux
-   5. Axios
+   5. Flutterwave-react-v3 for payments.
-   6. Cloudinary for image storage

-## New Feature;
-   1. Dark Mode
-   2. React-Router-Dom v6